 In the 70’s, most kids I knew wanted to be astronauts when they grew up.
 The romance of walking on the moon sparkled with a Hollywood sheen.
 Space travel was our great aspiration to break the chains of gravity on our beautiful, blue pearl of a planet.
-Every kid wanted to embrace that romance.
+Most kids embraced the romance.

 Online communities propelled by social media platforms offer an unprecedented form connectivity.
 They are catalyzed by entrepreneurship wrapped in capitalism.
 It rewards prolific posting rather than profound publishing.
 I don’t believe this is explicitly bad or good, just business as usual.
 All things being equal, quantity trumps quality.